tjake/Solandra/README.md

 Solandra makes managing and dynamically growing Solr simple(r).

-For more information please see the wiki: https://github.com/tjake/Lucandra/wiki
+For more information please see the [wiki](https://github.com/tjake/Lucandra/wiki)

 ####Requirements:####